Is the Project Dalek Forum for me?

 1. No trading in Dalek parts.

 Please don't post embedded images hosted outside of Project Dalek.
-We have our own picture attachment system (see the help files for info) and encourage members to use it.
-We keep all picture hosting here, on our servers so that photos in topics don't 'disappear' over time as externally hosted photos are removed and links become dead.
-Keep photos small.
-When attaching photos to posts, please keep the file size down to under 200KB.
-If a photo is of particular importance, i.e. it is a photo of an original prop or has some other special value, then larger sizes are permissible.
-In general, photos of your Dalek or Dalek build etc should be kept small and 'dial up friendly'.
+We have our own picture attachment system and encourage members to use it.
+We keep all picture hosting here, on our servers so that photos in topics don't 'disappear' over time.
+Externally hosted photos are often removed and links become dead.

 No links to eBay items which may be in breach of copyright.
 When eBay items are mentioned on PDF, it should be purely for interest's sake, because that's what we're into - Daleks.
 It should not be the members' intention to encourage the promotion of auctions.
 Please try to comment on auction items without trashing the item (it's OK to poke gentle fun), or making personal remarks about the sellers.
 This is a public forum, and anyone might read what you say.
 If a Dalek built by one of our members is found to be up for sale, on eBay or anywhere else, within six months of its completion, the associated build diary (and/or other references to the Dalek) may be removed from PDF and the member's Forum access rights will be reviewed.

 5. Limit text formatting and shouting.